Thousands of people protest in Washington, D.C., and across the U.S. on Presidents Day

 Further south in Knoxville, protesters turned out early for the afternoon "Not My Billionaires" rally near a federal courthouse, waving signs that read "Musk wasn't on the ballot" and "no felons, no Elons" according to social media.
 Demonstrations also took place in Nashville, Atlanta and Miami.

-In Iowa, dozens of protesters rallied inside the statehouse walls, chanting "President Musk must go!" to condemn Musk's involvement with the federal government, particularly his role heading DOGE, Iowa Local 5 News reported.
+In Iowa, dozens of protesters rallied inside the statehouse walls in Iowa, chanting "President Musk must go!" to condemn Musk's involvement with the federal government, particularly his role heading DOGE, Iowa Local 5 News reported.

-On the West Coast, in Palo Alto, protesters took their efforts a step further by rallying near Tesla dealerships, where Musk serves as CEO, NBC Bay Area reported.

 Copyright 2025 NPR